pfarrell/pflog/README.md

 These instructions should get you up and running, but certainly can be modified if you know what you're doing.

+For Ubuntu/Debian, install `libmagickwand-dev`

-Before you begin, you should set up a new gmail email addres
+Before you begin, you should set up a new gmail email address, enable IMAP support, enable 2FA, and generate an application password for pflog.
+As of 2022, this seems to be the best way to connect to gmail from a 3rd party app.

 #### Clone project and change to root directory
 ```